 Square did try to make an early demo for the N64

-According to a polygon interview with FFVII’s development crew, they had a bahamut model made up of 2,000 polygons running, but there were issues:
+According to a polygon interview with FFVII’s development crew, they had a Bahamut model made up of 2,000 polygons running, but there were issues:

 “We made a 2,000-count polygon version of Behemoth for the Nintendo 64, but when we rendered and animated it, the framerate was way too low.
 To properly display Behemoth with that technology, we needed 2,000 polygons, but it was a little too much for the hardware.
 That was part of the problem with choosing Nintendo.” – Yoshinori Kitase

 If you read between the lines you will catch that Square wanted character and creature models with the level of visual fidelity matching the eventual CG cutscenes that would be featured on the final game.
-The scenes were impossible to make on the N64 (though Angel Studios would solve the issue years later by compressing Resident Evil 2’s CG cutscenes into a larger N64 cart) unless the N64 could render the scenes in real time (think Ocarina of Time’s real time cutscenes), which was impossible for the hardware at the time.
+These scenes were impossible to make on the N64 (though Angel Studios would solve the issue years later by compressing Resident Evil 2’s CG cutscenes into a larger N64 cart), unless the N64 could render the scenes in real time (think Ocarina of Time’s real time cutscenes), which was impossible for the hardware at the time.

-In 1996 Squaresoft would officially announce that their partnership with Nintendo had ended, and that it would move to Sony’s Playstation with its flagship title; Final Fantasy VII.
+In 1996, Squaresoft would officially announce that their partnership with Nintendo had ended, and that it would move to Sony’s Playstation with its flagship title; Final Fantasy VII.
 The decision took many by surprise at Squaresoft including some of the newly hired executive personnel,

 “[In September 1995] I was hired by the president of the company, [Tetsuo] Mizuno-san, and he told me that, “Squaresoft will always be with Nintendo. … As long as you work for us, it’s basically the same as working for Nintendo.”
 And the week after I joined, they started saying, “Oh, maybe we should switch to Sony.”
-So I was kind of shocked.”- Yoshihiro Maruyama Executive vice president, Square U.S.
+So I was kind of shocked.”- Yoshihiro Maruyama, Executive vice president, Square U.S.

 The Square vs Nintendo argument was basically about storage.
 Square had made it known to Nintendo Executives that they wanted a CD-Drive on the N64 during the system’s developmental stages.
 But to no avail.

 “At that time, Square was really close to Nintendo — we were basically like a second party for them.
 So when their new system was in development, we gave them lots of advice, like, “You’re going to need a CD-ROM drive for it,” “You don’t have enough bandwidth to do what we’re trying to do,” and, “With what you have now, we’re not going to be able to make an RPG.”
 We gave them lots of advice.
 But [Nintendo president] Yamauchi-san at Nintendo basically refused to listen to any of it.
-And that’s when Sakaguchi-san and the management team at Square decided, “OK, we’re going to go with Sony now.”- Shinichiro Kajitani Vice president, Square USA
+And that’s when Sakaguchi-san and the management team at Square decided, “OK, we’re going to go with Sony now.”- Shinichiro Kajitani, Vice-President, Square USA

 Why FFVII Succeeded in the geographical market where all others had failed

-And so, with Nintendo in the rear-view mirror, and after a 45-million-dollar budget coupled with an astronomically expensive marketing campaign Square would unleash FFVII into the world in September (November in Europe), 1997.
-The JRPG genre arrived to take over mainstream gamers living rooms in the US and Europe.
+And so, with Nintendo in the rear-view mirror, and after a 45-million-dollar budget – coupled with an astronomically expensive marketing campaign – Square would unleash FFVII into the world in September (November in Europe) 1997.
+The JRPG genre arrived to take over mainstream gamers’ living rooms in the US and Europe.

 The hype for the game was massive, and the PlayStation had a solid installed user base with 20 million consoles shipped at that point.
-The bulk of the marketing campaign was spent in reinforcing the character’s images during the FMV cutscenes as opposed to the squatty blocky characters that are used during the normal playtime of the game.
+The bulk of the marketing campaign was spent in reinforcing the character’s images used in the FMV cutscenes, as opposed to the squatty blocky characters that were used during the normal playtime of the game.

 It was brilliant.
-FFVII looked bigger, flashier, more refined than any game before it – in any genre – there had never been a more hyped RPG (or game perhaps), and early sales would demonstrate the power of a well-made marketing campaign.
+FFVII looked bigger, flashier, and more refined than any game before it – in any genre – there had never been a more hyped RPG (or game perhaps), and early sales would demonstrate the power of a well-made marketing campaign.

 With FFVII, a JRPG had established record sales in the US for the very first time in history.
-FFVII’s use of pre rendered backgrounds mixed with 3-D graphics appealed to audiences worldwide, many which had never played an RPG before, and thus, would thirst for more of the genre in the following months, and years.
+FFVII’s use of pre-rendered backgrounds mixed with 3-D graphics appealed to audiences worldwide, many of which had never played a RPG before it.
+Thus, these gamers would thirst for more of the genre in the following months, and years to come.

 The Golden Age Arrives